Medical Assistant Skills: Clinical, Administrative, & Soft

 • Removing sutures.
 Removing stitches is a pretty simple procedure, but it can cause pain or infection if done incorrectly.
 You will need to know how to remove the sutures and tell the doctor about anything that looks bad around the wound site.

 • Applying dressings.
 Some wounds or scrapes will require a little more than a standard bandaid.
-Special training may be needed to apply some kinds of dressings.
+Special wound care training may be needed to apply some kinds of dressings.
 Special care must be taken to keep wounds clean and free of infection.

 • Drawing blood.
-Blood tests can look for infection, cancers, kidney problems, diabetes, and many other things.
+Blood tests can look for infections, cancers, kidney problems, diabetes, and many other things.
 Medical assistants need to know how to draw blood safely and efficiently.
 Patients appreciate it when their medical assistant can collect enough blood on the first try.
 You may consider taking a phlebotomy course before starting your work as a medical assistant.

 • Collecting urine or stool samples.
 While not the most glamorous part of the job, collecting urine and stool samples gives the physician valuable information about how to best care for their patient.
 Urine and stool can be used to diagnose many different problems.